 A recent study determined a need for an additional school site in this area for the Bethel School District (BSD).
 The BSD has already purchased approximately 74 acres in the expansion area adjacent to the neighborhing Bethel neighborhood and has determined a need to develop approximate 50-60 acres for school use with the remaining wetland areas on their property conserved for educational and mitigation purposes, which would have positive social and environmental effects for the area.

 Nearby residents have less access to parks and greenspace amenities than residents of other areas.
 The Clear Lake area will provide 222 acres of needed greenspace for these underserved residential neighborhoods.
-The Golden Gardens Community Park will provide recreational opportunities and accommodate large group activities.
+According to a recent feasibility study, there is a market for a large sports complex and the Golden Gardens Community Park has been identified as a potential location to provide large-scale recreational opportunities and accommodate large group activities.
 These parks typically include children’s play area, basketball courts, open play areas, picnic areas, restrooms, ball fields, pathways, trails, natural areas, on-site vehicle and bicycle parking, and transit access.
-The city of Eugene’s Parks, Recreation, & Open Space Comprehensive Plan contains policy commitments to protect natural resources in park design that support a balance between planned park development and environmental conservation.
+The city of Eugene’s Parks, Recreation, & Open Space Vision Plan contains policy commitments to protect natural resources in park design that support a balance between planned park development and environmental conservation.
 Recreational facilities constructed in suitable areas of the site alongside restored natural features will enhance park users’ experience of and access to nature and amenities.

 Jobs & Economic Growth